prismaticfi/pyteal-maybenot/README.md

 While syntax is entirely subjective, these calling conventions may not feel especially natural or readable to beginners.

-## MaybeNot implementation

-The `Expr` classes provided in this extension instead handles the stack directly within `TEAL` blocks, but does so conditionally (explained further below).
+The `Expr` classes provided here instead handles the stack directly within `TEAL` blocks, but does so conditionally (explained further below).
 External state access can be in-lined without storage, and existence is asserted by default, e.g.:

 ```python
 pt.Seq(